This article digs into the first episode of WandaVision, titled “Filmed Before a Live Studio Audience.” Spoilers ensue. You have been warned.

 We all have a desire to control that which is uncontrollable.
 When the world around me is falling apart, I tend to go to sleep and hide, or I deep dive into a video game.
 I ignore reality and instead focus on the one place that seems safe and leaves no pain.
 We all long for order, not chaos.

-The Bible has much to say about doing things orderly, (1 Cor 14:26-40, Col 2:5, Titus 1:5).
-Order is a good thing, however control is not.
+The Bible has much to say about doing things in an orderly way (1 Corinthians 14:26-40; Colossians 2:5; Titus 1:5).
+Order is a good thing; however, control is not.
 We are not in control.
 Life very often reminds of this.
 I believe God is in control.
-I believe Wanda is trying to assert control over her life by using her powers to their fullest extent, and though I do not know where the show is headed, I believe Wanda is going to come to a realization that she herself is not God and can only control so much, for so long.
+I believe Wanda is trying to assert control over her life by using her powers to their fullest extent, and though I do not know where the show is headed, I believe Wanda is going to come to a realization that she is not God and can only control so much, for so long.
 I fear for her character when that happens.